achanwl/visualizing-haproxy-metrics/README.md

 ## Prometheus HAProxy Dashboard

-There is a nice community built [dashboard](https://grafana.com/grafana/dashboards/2428) for HAProxy router metrics that are exposed in Prometheus format, which will be utilized.
+In this link there is a nice example of a community built [dashboard](https://grafana.com/grafana/dashboards/2428) for HAProxy router metrics that are exposed in Prometheus format, which will be utilized.

 Grab the dashboard json file for HAProxy below version 2.0, adjust it to use the named `Prometheus` data source and create a `ConfigMap` resource out of it for the Grafana pod to use.